Study of Conversational Patterns in Phone Calls to My Grandmother

 Thread, pins, ink, and paint on wood

 30.5 x 61 cm / 12 x 24 inches

 Ever since I was a child, my grandmother would periodically call to check on me.
-However, because I was not well-versed in her dialect, these calls would generally involve her asking me the same questions, giving me the same words of advice, or describing some anecdote, and me responding in monosyllabic “Mms” or “Yahs.”
+Because I was not well-versed in her Chinese dialect, these calls would generally involve her asking me the same questions, giving me the same words of advice, or describing some anecdote, and me responding in monosyllabic “Mms” or “Yahs.”
 Even as I grew older, I made little linguistic progress – I could understand more, but never did expand my vocabulary very much.